West Central Florida

 UPCOMING HAMFESTS IN THE SECTION:

-We are now out of the hamfest season.
-However there are some hamfests coming up that are out of our normal hamfest season to keep things interesting:
+We are still out of the hamfest season.
+However there are some hamfests coming up between now and the start of the next hamfest season to keep things interesting:

 Saturday August 20: TARCFest XXXVII – Tampa ARC Clubhouse – Tampa, FL